 The concept behind centers of excellence is that by bringing together a group of functional specialists and having them work exclusively on their specialist area, that it is possible to create teams that are both excellent at what they do and highly efficient.

 Roles within centers of excellence are typically narrow in scope but deep in focus.
-Individuals working in centers of excellence are often responsible for only a few specific tasks, but they develop great still and proficiency in these tasks, improving both quality and speed of delivery.
+Individuals working in them are often responsible for only a few specific tasks, but they develop great still and proficiency in these tasks, improving both quality and speed of delivery.
 An added benefit of such teams is that the centralization of specialist knowledge creates an environment in which knowledge transfer happens easily and regularly.
 The specialists become even more specialist.

 Centers of excellence have huge benefits, but costs and weaknesses as well.
 While they increase efficiency and reduce cost, they also reduce business agility and responsiveness as the individuals in them develop narrow skill sets and they tend to be fairly removed from the business units they support.